 Who doesn’t love dog kisses?
 Although we’re always eager to receive some affection from our dog, bad breath can cause us to hesitate a bit.
+Those moments of hesitation mean we’re not pampering our pets as we should!
 Dogs can get bad breath from plaque build-up caused by infrequent brushing, insufficient water intake, or just from the foods they eat.
-Our simple DIY dog treats will help get rid of your dog’s bad breath no matter the reason.
+Our simple DIY doggie breath mints will help get rid of your dog’s bad breath no matter the reason!

 - 2 1/2 cups old-fashioned oats,